8legged/8legged.github.io/_posts/2015-12-30-launching-a-business-on-the-web.md

 categories: []
 tags: ['_missing tag']
 published: true
+excerpt_separator: <!-- excerpt -->
 ---
-Note's from Will's post on ["How to build and launch a web product: an operational framework"](https://medium.com/@wclittle/how-to-build-and-launch-a-web-product-2f3a48d63327#.shwx7ygla)
+Note's from Will's<!-- excerpt --> post on ["How to build and launch a web product: an operational framework"](https://medium.com/@wclittle/how-to-build-and-launch-a-web-product-2f3a48d63327#.shwx7ygla)

 The order below matters, though many steps can be worked on in parallel - don’t get too far ahead.